c7f-m0d3/sandbox_compat/README.md

   if (setrlimit(RLIMIT_NPROC, &limit) != 0)
     err(1, "setrlimit");
 ```
-that is enforced by Linux kernel for non-root processes only.
+That will block creation of new processes by non-root users.

-Next, it also installs SECCOMP filter:
+Next, it installs SECCOMP filter:
 ```
   if (prctl(PR_SET_NO_NEW_PRIVS, 1, 0, 0, 0) != 0)
     err(1, "prctl(NO_NEW_PRIVS)");